trailofbits/manticore/README.md

 #### EVM
 For Ethereum smart contracts, the API can be used for detailed verification of arbitrary contract properties.
-Users can set the starting conditions, execute symbolic transactions, then review discovered states to ensure invariants for a contract hold.
+Users can set the starting conditions, execute symbolic transactions, and then review discovered states to ensure invariants for a contract hold.
 <details>
   <summary>Click to expand:</summary>